petaverse-cloud/pv-docs-site/docs/petority/accounts/password.md

     Locate and click on **Password Reset**.
 3. Receive a Verification Email:

-    Click the **Get Code** button, triggering a verification email sent to the email address associated with your account.
+    Click the **Get Code** button, a verification code will be sent to the email address associated with your account.

 4. Complete Email Verification:

     Check your inbox for the verification email and follow the provided instructions to complete the account verification process.